 Granted it is by no means easy to be on our guard against sin, especially nowadays, but we must turn to our Lord now more than ever seek His wisdom in Scripture and study.
 Without being Polyannish about this, it’s more important than ever to try to be an example of virtue rather than vice, not in a smug self-righteous way, but rather as a sinner among sinners pointing others whenever and wherever possible to a better way to live, that following God’s laws of love: His Ten Commandments!

 This doesn’t mean acting “holier than thou”, of course.
-It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (CHECK): loving your neighbor as yourself.
+It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (Mark 12:28-31): loving your neighbor as yourself.
 It means, for example:

 • Holding your tongue and not spreading malicious gossip, or dirty jokes